 Is shouldering a pistol brace legal?

-Short answer, yes, shouldering a pistol brace without a tax stamp is legal by federal standards.
-However, let’s get a little deeper into the legalities, because who doesn’t like doing that?
+Yes, the short answer shouldering a pistol brace without a tax stamp is legal by federal standards.
+However, let’s get a little deeper into the legalities because who doesn’t like doing that?

 ATF Open Letters